|

 anger at the core of it all.

-So, understanding basic psychology,
+Therefore, understanding basic

-all you can do is take responsibility for your own
+psychology, all you can do is take responsibility for your own

 behavior.